 A page in jQuery Mobile consists of an element with a

 A page can be styled as a dialog that makes the page look like it's a modal style overlay.
-To give a standard page the appearance of a modal dialog, add the data-rel="dialog" attribute to the link.
+To give a standard page the appearance of a modal dialog, add the data-dialog="true" attribute to the page.
 Transitions can also be set on dialog links.